[Please Note: This session has already occurred. Go to the News Story for this event to read about what happened.]

 About the Speakers

-Steve MacEachern is a statistics professor and the Chair of the Department of Statistics at The Ohio State University.
+Steve MacEachern is a Distinguished Arts & Sciences Professor and Chair of the Department of Statistics at The Ohio State University.
 Steve MacEachern attended Carleton College, receiving a B.A. in Mathematics before moving on to the University of Minnesota for his graduate work.
 Upon graduation, he took a position at The Ohio State University where he is currently Professor of Statistics with a courtesy appointment in Psychology.
 He has spent leaves at Duke University and Carnegie Mellon University.
 He has served as President of the International Society for Bayesian Analysis and in a number of service roles for the American Statistical Association, including Program Chair for the 2012 Joint Statistical Meeting.
 Steve has worked on a variety of problems, ranging from the development and implementation of Bayesian methodology, to the creation of classical techniques in areas such as sampling and quality control, to applications in psychology and marketing.
 His research includes the development of models and inferential strategies, exploration of models’ properties, and the development of computational techniques.
 Recurring themes include robustness, the impact of model misspecification, and the gap between model and reality.

 Bhramar Mukherjee is the John D. Kalbfleisch Collegiate Professor and Chair of Biostatistics; Professor of Epidemiology and Global Public Health at University of Michigan (UM) School of Public Health.
 She also serves as the Associate Director for Quantitative Data Sciences at The University of Michigan Rogel Cancer Center.
 Her research interests include statistical methods for analysis of electronic health records, studies of gene-environment interaction, Bayesian methods, shrinkage estimation and analysis of high dimensional exposure data.
 She has co-authored more than 330 articles in statistics, biostatistics, medicine and public health.
 She is the founding director of the University of Michigan’s summer institute on Big Data.